Editor’s note: Originally published February 26, 2015.

 It’s still standing in my dining room.
 I can see Melis sitting at the desk from the hallway scribbling notes in her moleskin, building Fashion Mews.
 This will be the desk’s third startup.
 A true thoroughbred.

-But for the life of me, I can’t remember what that first startup’s name was.
+But for the life of me, I can’t remember the startup that I bought it from.